How to Transfer Property Ownership in Pakistan: Step-by-Step Guide

 Third, the key point here is to register the gift deed with the sub-registrar’s office, provided the title change authority is the registrar.
 This step makes the transfer official and public.

-The property transfer process is done by the relevant office in the case of a society or project.
-The procedure consists of biometrics, group pictures, and witnesses in the presence of a transfer officer of that organization.
+The property transfer process is handled by the relevant office for a society or project.
+The procedure consists of biometrics, group photos, and witnesses in the presence of a transfer officer from the organisation.

 Remember: You may receive a Registration/Application/Transfer Form.
-Please fill it out and submit it.
+Please complete and submit it.

 Step 4: Pay Taxes and Registration Fees

 The fourth step is to deposit applicable taxes (if any), such as CVT, Stamp duty, and registration fees.
-The amount varies depending on the location and property value.
+The amount varies by location and property value.

 The key point is to inquire about transfer fees and taxes before beginning the transfer process.
-The transfer fee for a gift is usually half of the full fee fixed by a relevant authority or property size.
-Some charge a fixed amount for all kinds of transfers.
-CDA charges only Rs.5000/—, a flat fee for all.
+The transfer fee for a gift is usually half the full fee set by the relevant authority or the property’s size.
+Some charge a fixed fee for all transfers.
+CDA charges only Rs.
+5000/—, a flat fee for all.

-On the other hand, some organizations charge only transfer fees (half/full) and are tax-free.
+On the other hand, some organisations charge only transfer fees (half/full) and are tax-free.

 Step 5: Update Property Records